bhpayne/flask-webform-create-table/README.md

-# flask-webform-create-table
+# flask-webform-create-json
-create table using Flask in Docker
+create a JSON file using a web interface